Complex Obstetric Surgery Fellowship

 Head of Labour & Delivery, Maternal Fetal Medicine Specialist, Mount Sinai Hospital

 Tel: (416) 586-8764

 Application Deadline: Submit completed Application Form and all required documents by September 1st of each year

 If you have also applied to the U.S match through the National Residency Matching Program (NRMP), please be advised that the University of Toronto is a participating institution and adheres to the match policy.
 The policy states that "Applicants who have matched to a program or have accepted a position during the Supplemental Offer and Acceptance Program (SOAP), shall not apply for, discuss, interview for, or accept a concurrent year position in another program prior to the NRMP granting the requested waiver."
 More information is accessible at http://www.nrmp.org/wp-content/uploads/2017/06/2018-MPA-Specialities-Matching-Service.pdf.

-Residents must demonstrate the requisite knowledge, skills, and attitudes for effective patient-centered care and service to a diverse population.
+Fellows must demonstrate the requisite knowledge, skills, and attitudes for effective patient-centred care and service to a diverse population.
 In all aspects of specialist practice, the graduate must be able to address ethical issues and issues of gender, sexual orientation, age, culture, and ethnicity in a professional manner.

 The objectives of this Fellowship Program are as follows:

 - To develop skills and professional experience in Complex Obstetric Surgery aligned with each of the CanMEDS Framework roles.

 - To gain the technical skills necessarily to safely and expertly perform advanced surgical procedures in the field of obstetrics, including but not limited to:

 - Ultrasound-guided dilatation and evacuation of the gravid uterus up to 24 weeks’ gestation